JacksonBurns/astartes/README.md

 2. evaluate model performance on both interpolative and extrapolative tasks so future users are informed of any potential limitations.

 `astartes` addresses both of these points by implementing an `sklearn`-compatible `train_val_test_split` function.
-Additional technical detail is provided below as well as in our companion [paper](https://raw.githubusercontent.com/JacksonBurns/astartes/joss-paper/Burns-Spiekermann-Bhattacharjee_astartes.pdf).
+Additional technical detail is provided below as well as in our companion paper in the Journal of Open Source Software: [Machine Learning Validation via Rational Dataset Sampling with astartes](https://joss.theoj.org/papers/10.21105/joss.05996).
 For a demo-based explainer using machine learning on a fast food menu, see the `astartes` Reproducible Notebook published at the United States Research Software Engineers Conference at [this page](https://jacksonburns.github.io/use-rse-23-astartes/split_comparisons.html).

 ### Target Audience